 If you’re selling used or refurbished products, an “Offer Level” or “Listing Photo” is also allowed on your product pages.
 This image displays on Amazon’s offer listing page, which helps customers differentiate your offer.
 To add your image, access your Amazon Common Template.
 Map the field termed as “Main Offer Image” and “Offer Images.”

 5. Use a variety of product photos

-If you’re not sure which angles your customers want to see regarding your product, go to a physical retail store and observe how shoppers interact with merchandise.
-The interior of handbags, for instance, is often photographed as there are important features there.
+You might also want to shoot your product from different angles.
+If you’re not sure which angles your customers want to see regarding your particular product, go to a physical retail store and observe how shoppers interact with merchandise (if you can) or look around at objects in your home and pick them up as if they were displayed in a store.
+What would you look at or look for?
+The interior of handbags and wallets, for instance, are often photographed as there are important features customers would be interested in.

 You’ll also want to pay attention to the lighting of your photoshoot and how that affects the colors of your photos, especially because they need to look the same way in the photos as they do to the naked eye.
 “Use an extra light source, and edit the photo afterward to really make it pop,” Termuhlen says.
 A little bit of post-processing can go a long way.

 If your budget allows, consider hiring a product photographer.
 An experienced professional who specializes in your industry and type of products should know which angles to capture.
 Ask your network for recommendations and peruse directories like Jungle Market or Shopify Experts.

 6. Mind the entire frame

 It’s easy to focus on the subject of your image and lose sight of the entire frame.
 But paying attention to the edges and corners of your photos is super important.
 You want to fill the frame but also avoid cutting off the subject of your image.